samlinux/LampToDocker/app/readme.md

 - nginx:alpine offical image
 - mysql offical image
 - phpmyadmin official image
-- php7 custome image, because of the need of PDO database driver
+- php7 custom image because of the need of PDO database driver (MySql), to build the docker image use the Dockerfile into the php7 folder

 ## Create a new docker-pod
 ```